ieti-eci/2.1-task-planner-api/README.md

 https://devcenter.heroku.com/articles/container-registry-and-runtime

-### Part 3: Consume the Task Planner API from the React JS App
+### Part 3: Consume the Task Planner API from a React JS App

-1. Implement the lifecycle method *componentDidMount()* on the React component that displays the Tasks list.
-Inside the method use the function fetch to retrieve the Task list from the API.
+1. Implement the lifecycle method *componentDidMount()* on a React component that displays the Users list.
+Inside the method use the function fetch to retrieve the User list from the API.
 For now, returning some sample data from the backend would be enough.
     ```javascript
     class App extends Component {

         constructor(props) {
             super(props);
             this.state = {
-                tasksList: [],
+                userList: [],
             };
         }